-We filed an IND for MT-6402, our ETB targeting PD-L1, in December 2020 and the IND was accepted in January 2021.
-A Phase I study of MT-6402 in relapsed/refractory patients with PD-1/PD-L1 expressing tumors began in July 2021 at a starting dose of $16.0 \,\mu\text{g/kg}$.
-The Phase I study for MT-6402 is a multi-center, open-label, dose escalation and dose expansion trial in the United States.
-Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the tumor microenvironment are eligible for enrollment.
-Following a review of the safety data from cohort 2 ($24.0 \,\mu\text{g/kg}$), patient enrollment in cohort 3 initiated and is continuing at a dose of $32.0 \,\mu\text{g/kg}$ with three patients currently enrolled.
-Following determination of the maximum tolerated dose (MTD), expansion cohorts are planned to evaluate MT-6402 as a monotherapy in tumor-specific and PD-L1 positive basket tumor cohorts.
+We filed an Investigational New Drug, or IND, application for MT-6402, our ETB targeting PD-L1, in December 2020 and the IND was accepted in January 2021.
+A Phase I study of MT-6402 in relapsed/refractory patients with PD-L1 expressing tumors began in July 2021 at a starting dose of $16 \mu g/kg$ .
+The Phase I study for MT-6402 is a multi-center, open-label, dose escalation and dose expansion trial.
+Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the TME are eligible for enrollment.
+Following a review of the safety data from cohort 3 ( $32 \mu g/kg$ ), patient enrollment in cohort 4 initiated and is continuing at a dose of $42 \mu g/kg$ with two patients currently enrolled.
+Following determination of the maximum tolerated dose (MTD), we will plan expansion cohorts to evaluate MT-6402, both as a monotherapy and as a combination approach with a PD-1 inhibitor, in tumor-specific and PD-L1 positive basket tumor cohorts.
 In November 2021, MT-6402 was granted Fast Track designation for the treatment of patients with advanced NSCLC expressing PD-L1.
 For MT-6402, dose escalation in the Phase I study continues as planned.

-As of March 2022, 12 patients have been treated across two dose escalation cohorts of $16.0 \,\mu\text{g/kg}$ and $24.0 \,\mu\text{g/kg}$ in the MT-6402 study of patients with relapsed/refractory tumors that express PD-L1.
-Five patients remain on study with four patients awaiting their first efficacy assessment.
-Regarding safety, no dose limiting toxicities (DLTs) were observed in the six patients treated in the first cohort of $16.0 \,\mu\text{g/kg}$ and one DLT of grade 2 dermatitis was observed in one patient in the second cohort at 24.0 $\,\mu\text{g/kg}$.
+As of August 5, 2022, 16 patients have been treated across three dose escalation cohorts of 16 μg/kg, 24 μg/kg, and 32 μg/kg in the MT-6402 study of patients with relapsed/refractory tumors that express PD-L1.
+Two of these patients had high tumor PD-L1 expression, with one of these patients having Antigen Seeding capability (HLA-A\02 and CMV+).
+Regarding safety, no dose limiting toxicities (DLTs) were observed in the six patients treated in the first cohort of 16 μg/kg and one DLT of grade 2 dermatitis was observed in one patient in the second cohort at 24 μg/kg.
 This patient had development of a grade 2 dermatitis of two days duration which began rapidly, 6 days after cycle 1, dose 1.
 The patient was treated with systemic steroids and treatment with MT-6402 was held until cycle 2, dose 1, whereupon the patient was re-challenged at the same dose without development of recurrent dermatitis.
-We continue to observe pharmacodynamic (PD) effects including monocyte depletion and T cell activation, potentially in a dose-dependent manner.
-These PD effects associated with immune activation were seen across the majority of patients irrespective of HLA type or level of tumor PD-L1 staining.
-The patient that demonstrated tumor regression was one of two patients treated with high tumor PD-L1 expression and may represent engagement of direct tumor cell-kill and antigen seeding.
-Regarding efficacy, one patient in cohort 1 with non-small cell lung cancer (NSCLC) had evaluable-only multiple sites of bone disease that appeared to have resolved on bone scan with only one remaining site which showed decreased uptake.
-This patient remained on MT-6402 up to cycle 8 when increased uptake was noted on bone scan and MT-6402 treatment was discontinued.
+Cohort 3 (32 μg/kg) was completed with no DLTs.
+We continue to observe pharmacodynamic (PD) effects including the depletion of PD-L1+ monocytes, MDSCs, PD-L1+ dendritic cells, and Tregs as well as T cell activation, in a dose-dependent manner.
+MT-6402 dosing appears to affect peripheral vascular endothelial growth factor (VEGF) levels particularly in patients with elevated VEGF at study entry.
+In these patients, VEGF levels appear to inversely correlate with MDSC depletion.
+These PD effects associated with immune activation were seen across the majority of patients irrespective of HLA genotype or level of tumor or immune cell PD-L1 staining.
+One of two patients with high tumor PD-L1 expression who also had Antigen Seeding capability, demonstrated tumor regression.
+This patient, with non-small cell lung cancer (NSCLC), was treated in cohort 1 and had evaluable-only multiple sites of bone disease that appeared to have resolved on bone scan with only one remaining site which showed decreased uptake.
+This patient remained on MT-6402 for 8 months when increased uptake was noted on bone scan and MT-6402 treatment was discontinued.